Consumer vs customer, what are their key differences, and why do so many people mistake these two for each other?

 The Bottom Line

 This is eventually the end of our post comparing consumer vs customer.
-We hope this post has shed some light on the topic for the confused and provided you with some useful pieces of new information.
+We hope this post has shed some light on the topic of the confusion and provided you with some useful pieces of new information.

 All in all, take care, and we hope to see you in our next post.